cassiozen/useStateMachine/README.md

 }
 ```

-Where TOGGLE stands for the name of a transition, that you can invoke with the `send()` command, when you are in the corresponding state.
+Where TOGGLE stands for an event name that will trigger a transition.
+TOGGLE can invoked with the `send()` command, for the currently acive state state.

 Or the extended, object syntax, which allows for more control over the transition (like adding guards):